You want smart political talk without the meltdowns?

 So there are different mechanisms.

-And then we're where do we go?
+And then where do we go?

 But we'll wait for that.

-I I do recommend that people get them if you I'll tell you what frustrates me and why I've I've really come to respect you a lot, because the protocols that now we're in the third year of this pandemic, and I'm telling you because I talk to people all the time.
+Because the protocols that now we're in the third year of this pandemic, and I'm telling you because I talk to people all the time.

-In New York, with uh now I did find a cop a couple of hospitals that were they're not any longer because they can't get them monoclonal antibodies.
+In New York, with, now I did find a couple of hospitals that were.

-So it's it's gotten a lot tougher.
+So it's gotten a lot tougher.

-Uh the problem is, Dr. Farid, as you know much better than I do, because you've been up to your eyeballs on this, is if by the time your oxygen drops below 90, the damage is done.
+The problem is, Dr. Farid, as you know much better than I do, because you've been up to your eyeballs on this, is if by the time your oxygen drops below 90, the damage is done.

 Yes.

-Cytokin' storm in your lungs.
+Cytokin storm in your lungs.

 But you're saying treat it immediately.